Swannbm/django-app-parameter/README.md

 * All unit tests must pass and new code must be covered (100% coverage required)

 See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed development guidelines.

+## Release Process

+New versions are automatically published to PyPI via GitHub Actions when a version tag is pushed.
+See [.github/RELEASE.md](.github/RELEASE.md) for detailed release instructions.

 ## Why Django-App-Parameter